HanaOuerghemmi/holbertonschool-binary_trees/README.md

 ## 📝 Important Terms:
 <p>
-###Root

-The node at the top of the tree is called root.
+* Root: The node at the top of the tree is called root.
 There is only one root per tree and one path from the root node to any node.

 <strong> parent  </strong> Any node except the root node has one edge upward to a node called parent.
 </p>